kbp7958/kbp/readme.md

  2. Setup configuration files

-    - Open blockchain/truffle.sh and set the "knode" provider provider information
+    - Open blockchain/truffle.sh and set the "knode" provider information
     - Open server/settings.json and set the url, username and apikey for the provider

  3. Deploy the smart contract